Non-reciprocity is necessary for robust dimensional reduction and strong responses in stochastic topological systems: Discussion

-{More broadly, we expect that the unique features of stochastic systems will lead to other modifications in the manifestations of topology, at times expanding and other times reducing the classification.} {For example, stochastic matrices are restricted to symmetry classes that include time reversal symmetry $\mathcal{T}_+\mathcal{W}^*(k)\mathcal{T}_+^{-1}=\mathcal{W}(-k)$ and $\mathcal{T}_+\mathcal{T}_+^*=\mathbbm{1}$, where $\mathcal{T}_+=\mathbbm{1}$.
-This follows from transition rates being real.} {This presence of time-reversal symmetry reduces the number of relevant symmetry classes to only three out of eight real Altland-Zirnbauer symmetry classes, before further distinctions due to non-Hermiticity~\cite{kawabata2019}.} {As there can be specific interactions between each symmetry group and the constraints of stochastic systems, this deserves to be explored individually for each class.}
+More broadly, we expect that the unique features of stochastic systems will lead to other modifications in the manifestations of topology, at times expanding and other times reducing the classification.
+For example, stochastic matrices are restricted to symmetry classes that include time reversal symmetry $\mathcal{T}_+\mathcal{K}$, whose unitary part equals to identity $\mathcal{T}_+=\mathbbm{1}$ and hence squares to one $\mathcal{T}_+\mathcal{T}_+^*=\mathbbm{1}$, and $\mathcal{K}$ denotes the complex conjugation.
+Indeed, with real transition rates, any stochastic matrix $\mathcal{W}(k)$ fulfills $\mathcal{T}_+\mathcal{W}^*(k)\mathcal{T}_+^{-1}=\mathcal{W}(-k)$ with $\mathcal{T}_+=\mathbbm{1}$.
+This presence of time-reversal symmetry reduces the number of relevant symmetry classes to only three out of eight real Altland-Zirnbauer symmetry classes, before further distinctions due to non-Hermiticity~\cite{kawabata2019}.
+As there can be specific interactions between each symmetry group and the constraints of stochastic systems, this deserves to be explored individually for each class.

 {The necessity of a non-Hermitian description shown in our work raises further questions about how various non-Hermitian phenomena affect the behavior of stochastic networks.
 We showed that 1D systems with point gaps produce edge states from the boundary sensitivity of the skin effect.
 Point gap topology in higher dimensions shows not only the skin effect \cite{hu2023, zhang2022, jiang2023} but also other responses, such as exceptional or infernal points \cite{denner2023}.
 Future study is needed to determine their role for edge states in stochastic systems.
 Furthermore, exceptional points, that are unique to non-Hermitian systems \cite{kawabata2019a, ding2022, heiss2012}, were shown to protect edge-localized states in quantum and hydrodynamic materials \cite{sone2020}.
 It would be interesting to understand the interplay of these topological features with the rich physics of stochastic systems.
 Our work clarifies general principles towards sustaining robust function in systems with a flux constraint, such as stochastic systems, or those governed by a Laplacian matrix, which can describe consensus or synchronization behavior \cite{newman2018networks}.}